 The knowledge, abilities and skills you will develop are highly valued by employers.
 In addition, if you wish to pursue further study in this area, you will have achieved 15 ECTS credits towards a Postgraduate qualification.
 For more information about these qualifications, please refer to the relevant pages of this prospectus.

-Entry Method

-Applicants

-should email

-msc.openeducation

-@dcu.ie

-and request an
+Fees More information at: dcu.ie/connected Entry Method Applicants should email msc.openeducation @dcu.ie and request an application form

-application form

 Duration Sept - Jan